Click here to complete the Brazos Valley Regional Communications Survey

 *HSAC Meetings may be cancelled at any time due to holidays, major events and/or disasters.

 The Homeland Security Grant Program (HSGP) plays and important role in the funding for a range of preparedness activities, including planning, organization, equipment purchase, training, exercises, and management and administration.
 The HSGP aids in the building, sustainment, and delivery of core capabilities essential to achieving a secure and resilient region.
 The HSGP supports efforts to build and sustain core capabilities across the five mission areas of Prevention, Protection, Mitigation, Response, and Recovery.

-Score Sheets for FY – 2016 HSGP Applications
+Brazos Valley quest for FY – 2017 HSGP Applications

 For questions on grant funding opportunities or for further information on the department you may contact: